Perspective | The ridiculous hypocrisy of Sean Hannity hiding behind ‘freedom of the press’

 “There’s nothing here to suggest that this is what he was doing in those texts,” West said.
 “The First Amendment is not a magic shield that protects you from any and all consequences of your speech that you might not like.”

-Fox News and its prime time hosts have been in this dicey “what-are-we-anyway?” territory before.
+Fox News and its prime-time hosts have been in this dicey “what-are-we-anyway?” territory before.

 In defending prime time star Tucker Carlson in a 2020 slander case, Fox’s lawyers successfully convinced a federal judge that he doesn’t really traffic in facts, anyway.
 What’s more, his viewers don’t expect him to do so.
 The judge dismissed the suit, accepting Fox’s argument that what Carlson says on air isn’t meant to be taken literally.